mmp/pbrt-v3/README.md

   killeroo in Chapters 8 and 9...
   * Showing the capabilities of the new curves primitive: hair, fur, fields of grass, ...
-  * It would be nice to have [MirageYM's 3D Models](https://github.com/MirageYM/3DModels) available in pbrt's scene format.
+  * It would be great to have the [Digital Emily](http://gl.ict.usc.edu/Research/DigitalEmily2) model available in pbrt.